 • Types of Trauma

 People experience stress responses following many types of traumatic events.
-This section provides information on various trauma types, including war, disaster, terrorism, motor vehicle accidents, and violence, such as sexual abuse.
+This section provides information on various trauma types, including war, and violence, such as sexual abuse.
+See our separate section on Disaster Events for information and resources specific to natural and human-caused disasters, mass violence, and public health emergencies, like a disease outbreak, chemical spill, or radiation event.

 • Specific Populations